Previous years' general terms and conditions can be found at the bottom of the page.

 - the funding was awarded incorrectly or in too high an amount for some other reason, and the administrating organisation or applicant should have realised this

-- the applicant, or another person participating in the implementation of the activities, has been found guilty of scientific misconduct according to the Act on responsibility for good research practice and the examination of research misconduct (SFS 2019:504), or in some other way has not complied with good research practice
+- the applicant, or another person participating in the implementation of the activities, has been found guilty of scientific misconduct according to the Act on responsibility for good research practice and the examination of research misconduct (Swedish Code of Statutes 2019:504)), or in some other way has not complied with good research practice

-- the applicant, in or in conjunction with the research, through actions or otherwise has shown themselves to be an unsuitable recipient of funding from the Swedish Research Council, or
+- the applicant, in or in conjunction with the research, through actions or otherwise has shown themselves to be an unsuitable recipient of funding from the Swedish Research Council

-- the terms and conditions have not been complied with in some other way, and the failure cannot easily be corrected.
+- terms and conditions have not been complied with in some other way than those mentioned above, and the failure cannot easily be corrected.

 Besides the general terms and conditions for grants, there are also specific terms and conditions for most of our calls.
 The specific terms and conditions for a call are stated in the call text.
 The terms and conditions are then adopted when the grant is awarded.